 5. Stop Going To Bed Late

 If you’re a night owl, great.
 Embrace your nocturnality by using nighttime to do your most productive work, then sleep in to get adequate rest.
-Don’t use nighttime to surf the internet, binge Netflix, or spring clean if it makes you lack energy and stamina the next morning when you’re meeting with a client or doing important work.
+But don’t use nighttime to surf the internet, binge Netflix, or spring clean if it makes you lack energy and stamina the next morning when you’re meeting with a client or doing important work.
 You have a responsibility to yourself and those you serve to show up at your best.
 Make sleep a priority.
 Determine what time you need to go to bed to get enough sleep for your unique body and needs.

 6. Stop Saying Tomorrow